smcalilly/js-intro-NICAR-2022/README.md

 - a good place to continue learning HTML and CSS: https://htmlandcssguidebook.com/index.html
 - [HTML and accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML)
 - [introduction to Web APIs](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction)

-If you get stuck, [StackOverflow](https://stackoverflow.com/) is a good place to search.
-You'll get the most mileage if you learn how to search specific errors that are logged in your console.

-If you return to this material after this NICAR session, feel free to [email me](mail-to:smcalilly@gmail.com) if you have any questions or need any clarification about this material.